knomedia/glink/README.md

 create customizable links to your graphite targets.

+## Why

-Creating links to pull down graphite visualizations isn't difficult, it's just tedious.
-I generally find that there are a small number of targets ( i.e. `stats.timers.beta.request.users.index.{median,mean,upper_90}`) that I use.
+Creating links to view graphite visualizations isn't difficult, it's just tedious.
+I generally find that there are a small number of targets ( i.e.
+`stats.timers.beta.request.users.index.{median,mean,upper_90}`) that I use.
 I just switch out a few variables. `glink` lets you create a template with default variables, and then pass those variables in to create a url.

 ## Usage